ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocol selection to receive that desired treatment.
 When the capacity profile is set to a value other than Default, the transport system should select paths and protocols to optimize for the capacity profile specified.
 How this is realized is implementation-specific.
-The Capacity Profile may also be used to set priorities on the wire for Protocol Stacks supporting prioritization.
+The Capacity Profile MAY also be used to set priorities on the wire for Protocol Stacks supporting prioritization.
 Recommendations for use with DSCP are provided below for each profile; note that when a Connection is multiplexed, the guidelines in Section 6 of {{?RFC7657}} apply.